sap-tutorials/How-Tos/tutorials/2017/02/codejam-gettingstarted-hxe/codejam-gettingstarted-hxe.md

 Now that Eclipse has been installed you will need to add the appropriate plugins.
 The following guide will take your though [those steps](https://www.sap.com/developer/how-tos/2016/09/hxe-howto-eclipse.html).

-Finally you are connected to your HXE system.
+Finally you are connected to your SAP HANA, express edition system.

 [ACCORDION-END]